System-Verification-Lab/Quokka-Sharp/README.md

 # The result will be "True" if the circuits are equivalent, "False" if not,  "TIMEOUT" if the tool ran out of time, and  "MEMOUT" if the tool ran out of memory and crashed.

 '''
-Synthesis
-'''
-# Parse the circuits
-circuit = qk.encoding.QASMparser(qasmfile1, True)
-# Get (circuit1)^dagger
-circuit.dagger()
-# Get CNF for the circuit in Pauli basis (can change to False for the Pauli basis)
-cnf = qk.encoding.QASM2CNF(circuit, computational_basis = True)
-result, weight, solution = qk.Synthesis(tool_path, cnf)
-# The result will be "FOUND" if a solution was found, "CRASH" if there was a problem such as an invalid cnf or not enough mem, "ERROR#" if the tool finished with an error, and "TIMEOUT" if the tool ran out of time.
-# In the case of "TIMEOUT", the best solution found will be returned.
-# The weight will give the achieved fidelity (should be 1 if "FOUND", less if "TIMEOUT") of the (best) found circuit.
-# solution will be a string in a qasm file format describing the (best) circuit found, achieving the mentioned weight.

-'''
 Verification
 '''
 # Parse the circuit